eb18608/BIF/Portfolio B/Portfolio B Merged/Portfolio B.md

 Heuristics decided collaboratively between our development team and client would be assigned for a specific release during a meeting.
 We took these heuristics and planned tests which would prove the heuristics met (shown in **Table 2**).
 During the play test, the client would be given a device with the game installed onto it and observed as they interacted with the device.
 Through observations and a questionnaire after the playtest we would mark downt the reseults of the heuristic tests.
 These results would then go onto influence the decision of the next target heurisitcs for the following release.

 # Product Evaluation
 Due to the Covid-19 pandemic that is currently affecting us all, we were unable to work with any of the end users of our product.
 In an effort to still get some feedback on our design choices and the overall app which we have developed, we opted to instead trial our app with our siblings that are of a similar age and demographic to the intended users.
-However, this understandably yeilded a much smaller amount of feedback than we would have liked.
+However, this understandably yielded a much smaller amount of feedback than we would have liked.
 We decided that the best approach for this evaluation was through observation.
-We also asked for any extra comments which thye may have had.
+We also asked for any extra comments which they may have had.
 These can be seen in the table below.

 | Comment(s) | Possible solutions | Solvable |
 |:---------------|:-----------|:----------:|